-Comparison group data are included to provide a context for interpreting your institution's indicators, if your institution did not define a custom comparison group for this report by July 15, 2022 NCES selected a comparison group for you.
-(In this case, the characteristics used to define the comparison group appears below.)
-The customized Data Feedback Report function available at https://nces.ed.gov/ipeds/use-the-data/ can be used to reproduce the figures in this report using different peer groups.
+Comparison group data are included to provide a context for interpreting your institution's indicators.
+If your institution did not define a custom comparison group for you, (in this case, the characteristics used to define the comparison group appears below.)
+The customized Data Feedback Report function available at https://inces.ed.gov/ipeds/use-the-data/ can be used to reproduce the figures in this report using different peer groups.

 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include Control of Institution: Public or Private Not-for-profit; Degree-granting Status: Degree-granting Institutions.
-This comparison group includes the following 41 institutions:
+The characteristics include Control of Institution: Public or Private Not-for-profit; Degree-granting Status; Degree-granting Institutions; Enrollment of a Similar Size.
+This comparison group includes the following 28 institutions: